ochocast/ochocast/localKeycloak/README.md

 Once the container is running, you can connect to Keycloak by visiting http://localhost:8080 in your web browser.

+## Auto Import Local Config

+Normally, the local realm is imported automatically via docker-compose.
+But there is no user.
+So go to the next part until "Creating a User".

+/!\ If not the next part is for settup it manually /!\

 ## Creating a Realm

 To use Keycloak, you'll need to create a new realm.
 To do this, follow these steps: